tbogdala/sentient_core/README.md

 last response being presented to the LLM.
 The number of responses can be configured via the `similar_sentence_count` parameter in the model configuration.

-Currently, this is implemented with [Candle](https://github.com/huggingface/candle), but that might change depending on rustformer's progress with BERT models.
-Because the implementation is currently in Candle, no metal accelleration exists yet.
+Currently, this is implemented with [Candle](https://github.com/huggingface/candle), but that might change if these models get support in [llama.cpp](https://github.com/ggerganov/llama.cpp).
+At present, the embeddings llama.cpp generates has to be with a supported model and the Llama models generate embeddings the same size as their native context (e.g. 4096 dimensional arrays for llama2 derived models) which are unwieldy.

 ## Known Issues